Karthik-pmlead/ai-product-leadership/ai-product-leadership/security-compliance/README.md

 ## What this collection is for

-- **Product leaders** shipping AI‑driven, data‑intensive, or IoT‑SaaS products that must comply with regulations like GDPR, ISO 27001, and CE‑related expectations.
+- **Product leaders** shipping **AI‑driven, IoT‑enabled, or data‑intensive products** that must comply with **GDPR, ISO 27001, and CE‑Marking‑style** safety‑and‑security expectations.
-- **Engineering and security leaders** integrating VAPT, OWASP‑secure‑coding, and ISMS‑style practices into SDLC and product design.
+- **Engineering and security leaders** in IoT‑manufacturing, SaaS, and connected‑device organisations who integrate **VAPT, OWASP‑secure‑coding, and ISMS‑style processes** into product‑design and SDLC.

 ---